 IN a first for the area, Rockingham is set to have the Premier and the Deputy Premier living locally when the new State Parliament is sworn in.

-Weekend Courier sat down with the 30th Premier of Western Australia Mark McGowan to talk about his overwhelming win.
+Weekend Courier sat down with the 30th Premier of Western Australia Mark McGowan on Sunday morning to talk about his overwhelming win.